jkaye2012/organizing-chaos/content/posts/refined_0_0_4.md

 please [let me know](https://github.com/jkaye2012/refined/issues/new) so that we can get it added to the library.

-# Stateful refinement
+# Stateful predicates

-Stateful refinement allows for the use of
-[predicates that contain state](https://docs.rs/refined/latest/refined/trait.StatefulPredicate.html).
+Stateful predicates, as the name suggests, allows for the use of [predicates that contain state](https://docs.rs/refined/latest/refined/trait.StatefulPredicate.html).
 This is useful in situations where the "materialization" of a predicate is costly or prone to potential failure due to e.g. a dependency on an external resource.